RealSpeaker/telegraf-session-local/README.md

   database: 'example_db.json',
   // Name of session property object in Telegraf Context (default: 'session')
   property: 'session',
-  // Type of lowdb storage (default: 'storageFileSync')
-  storage: LocalSession.storageFileAsync,
-  // Format of storage/database (default: JSON.stringify / JSON.parse)
-  format: {
-    serialize: (obj) => JSON.stringify(obj, null, 2), // null & 2 for pretty-formatted JSON
-    deserialize: (str) => JSON.parse(str),
-  },
-  // We will use `messages` array in our database to store user messages using exported lowdb instance from LocalSession via Telegraf Context
-  state: { messages: [] }
-})

-// Wait for database async initialization finished (storageFileAsync or your own asynchronous storage adapter) localSession.DB.then(DB => {
-  // Database now initialized, so now you can retrieve anything you want from it console.log('Current LocalSession DB:', DB.value())
-  // console.log(DB.get('sessions').getById('1:1').value())
 })

 // Telegraf will use `telegraf-session-local` configured above middleware with overrided `property` value: `data`, instead of `session`